tkhq/sdk/examples/with-nonce-manager/README.md

 	https://goerli.etherscan.io/tx/0x2925ade587ade1b391880556c797b542137ad2a269ae3eccf0391054e7b866b1
 ```

+Next, we have:

 ```bash
 $ pnpm start-managed-optimistic
 ```

-This script will immediately broadcast 3 simple send transactions.
-If any transaction exceeds the specified `DEFAULT_TX_WAIT_TIME_MS` threshold, it will be retried with increased gas fee parameters.
+This script will immediately broadcast 3 simple send transactions and repeatedly poll their status.
+If a transaction exceeds the specified `DEFAULT_TX_WAIT_TIME_MS` threshold, it will be retried with multiplied gas fee parameters.
 If the `DEFAULT_TOTAL_WAIT_TIME_MS` threshold is breached, the script will terminate.
+See definitions for these values in `src/constants.ts`.

-See the following for a sample output when transactions succeed on the first attempt:
+The following is a sample output when all 3 transactions succeed on the first attempt:

 ```
 Network: